 - 1. Thoroughly steam clean unit in rotation gear area. - 2.
 Remove the rotation gearbox from its mounting and lay it on the control console.
-It is not necessary to disconnect the hydraulic lines when performing this step. - 3.
+It is not necessary to disconnect the hydraulic lines when performing this step unless complete removal of the gearbox is desired. - 3.
 Disconnect grease tubes from fittings on swing bearing, 2-places. - 4.
-Use inner bolt circle access slots in turret to remove inner bolts in groups.
-Rotate turret as needed to reposition slots.
-Support turret / gear assembly while removing last group of bolts. - 5.
-Lift turret/bearing assembly off mainframe and set aside where bearing can be removed from turret. - 6.
-Both the turret and mainframe bearing mounting surfaces must be carefully inspected for flatness and smoothness.
-Remove all burrs and ridges that might prevent the bearing race from sitting flat.
-Maximum surface flatness tolerance is .006 TIR. in any 90° segment.
-See table below.
+Remove Bolts holding the turret to the rotation bearing. - 5.
+Remove the turret from the rotation bearing. - 6.
+Remove rotation bearing mounting bolts. - 7.
+Remove the rotation bearing from the turret.